loranger32/Rodanew/README.md

 And it's not that difficult to do with a command line utility like Thor.

+# Examples

+You can check the two generated setups in the examples directory, one with rodauth setup, the other without.

 # Do you want to use it ?

 Probably not.
 Roda, Sequel and Rodauth are highly customizable and my current setup won't probably suit your needs.